pthethanh/micro/README.md

 micro is inspired by [go-kit](<https://github.com/go-kit/kit>). go-kit is a good tool kit, but one of the thing I don't like go-kit is its over use of interface{} which cause a lot of unnecessary type conversions and some of other abstractions in the libraries which are not compatible with Go native libraries.

 Although go-kit is very flexible, it's a little bit hard to use for beginner/intermediate developers.
-And developers need to learn a lot from their options to decide what to go with.
+It has a lot of options for developers to choose and hence hard to force everyone inside a company to use the same set of standards.

 Those reasons go against with my vision for micro, and this is the main reason I want to build micro.

 ## What in the early micro?

-micro is now in the experiment stage and currently supports gRPC only, but supports for HTTP will come soon.
+micro is now in the experiment stage and currently built around gRPC.
+It exposes both gRPC and REST API over 1 single port.

 In this early experiment, I want to explore below things: